-You can specify multiple packages separated by the classpath separator (same as the file path separator: ; for Windows, and : for Unix and Mac.).
+You can specify multiple packages separated by the classpath separator (same as the file path separator: ; for Windows, and : for Unix and Mac).
 For example, to implicitly import the Nullness and Interning qualifiers, set jsr308_imports to checkers.nullness.quals.:checkers.interning.quals..

-In bash, you could write export jsr308_imports='checkers.nullness.quals.', or prefix the javac command by jsr308_imports='checkers.nullness.quals.'.
-Alternately, you can set the environment variable via the javac command-line argument -J-Djsr308_imports="checkers.nullness.quals.".
+If you issue the javac command from the command line or in a Makefile, you may need to add quotes, to prevent your shell from expanding the character.
+In bash, you could write export jsr308_imports=' checkers.nullness.quals.', or prefix the javac command by jsr308_imports=' checkers.nullness.quals.'.
+Alternately, you can set the environment variable via the javac command-line argument -J-Djsr308_imports=' checkers.nullness.quals.'.
+If you supply the -J-Djsr308_imports argument via an Ant buildfile, you do not need the extra quoting.